princebansal7/DSA-Sheets-Code/README.md

         2. Space Complexity:

-           - Mostly it's said that Quick sort is In-Place but it's arguable, if by **in-place is defined as an algo which takes constant extra space**, then Quick Sort is definitly not 'In-Place', the partition function of quick sort is in-place if Hoare's or Lomuto's partitioning is used.
+           - Mostly it's said that Quick sort is In-Place but it's arguable, if by **in-place is defined as an algo which takes constant extra space**, then Quick Sort is definitely not 'In-Place', the partition function of quick sort is in-place if Hoare's or Lomuto's partitioning is used.
            - If you are considering Quick sort as an algorithm, then it requires extra space for Recursion call stack.
-           - **In-Place Algo 2nd definition:** if your algorithm is *not copying input elements to an auxillary space then this algo is in-place, so by this definition Quick Sort is In-place as it doesn't copy the input elements to another space, it only needs the extra space for recusion call stack.
+           - **In-Place Algo 2nd definition:** if your algorithm is *not copying input elements to an auxillary space then this algo is in-place, so by this definition Quick Sort is In-place as it doesn't copy the input elements to another space, it only needs the extra space for reclusion call stack.
            - Quick is "Tail Recursive" (read in Recursion folder)
            - Space required in recursion call stack (In Lomuto's or Hoare's):
               - Worst Case: theta(N)